- About the Journal/Overview

 - Plagiarism Policy [Back to Top]

 - All submitted manuscripts are screened for similarity index (SI) on Turnitin software.
 SI should be less than 19% and 5% from a single source as outlined by HEC.
-The corresponding author of the manuscripts with SI equal to or more than 19% will be informed regarding the plagiarized material and is required to give an explanation within 15 days.
+The corresponding author of the manuscripts with SI equal to or more than 19% will be informed regarding the plagiarized material and is required to modify the manuscript or give an explanation within 15 days.
 The manuscript processing will not resume until the matter is resolved.
 In case of an acceptable explanation by the corresponding author, the review process is resumed after necessary changes are made in the manuscript.
 If the author does not respond within 15 days or the explanation is unsatisfactory, a decision will be taken in editorial board meeting.
-Depending on the case the manuscript is either accepted after necessary changes or rejected and authors debarred from further publishing in JIMDC.

 JIMDC will not tolerate self-plagiarism i.e. recycling/reusing one’s own specific words from previously published work.
 It is not true theft; however, it can create problems in research publishing world.